gymrek-lab/personal-genomics-textbook/ancestry/relfind/ibd_plink.md

 # 5.3 Computing expected IBD - plink method

-In the previous section we looked the expected IBD sharing for different relative pairs.
+In the previous section we looked at the expected IBD sharing for different relative pairs.
 Here, we will look at a method to estimate the percent IBD sharing for a pair of individuals given their genotype data.
 From that, we can infer what type of relatives they might be, e.g. according to the relationships below:

 ![ibd_sharing](images/ibd_sharing.png)